rikingurditta/jekyll-expand-test-for-tresa/nested cages.md

 - important that coarser layers strictly encage finer layers
   - that way layers are *nested*
   - existing techniques do not provide sufficient control over quality of output surfaces while maintaining strict nesting
-    - existing techniques such as surface mesh decimation, voxelization, contouring distance level sets
+    - existing techniques include surface mesh decimation, voxelization, contouring distance level sets
 - paper enables use of application-specific decimation and quality metrics
+  - any decimation algorithm can be used
   - method constructs each next-coarsest level of hierarchhy using sequence of decimation, flow, contact-aware optimization steps
 - will use $C$ to denote cage (coarse mesh) around original fine mesh $F$